 The 2010 season saw Beauchamp and the Cardinals capture their second straight Landmark Conference championship by advancing on penalty kicks against Merchant Marine Academy.
 With that win CUA became the first school in conference history to win back-to-back titles.
 The Cardinals also earned their second straight bid to the NCAA Tournament.

-For his efforts, Beauchamp and his assistants have won two Landmark Coaching staff of the Year awards (’08, ’11).
-He has also coached 29 All-Conference, 9 All-Region, and 1 1st team All-American during his tenure.
+For his efforts, Beauchamp and his assistants have won three Landmark Coaching staff of the Year awards (’08, ’11, '19).
+He has also coached 43 All-Conference, 13 All-Region, and five All-Americans during his tenure.

 Prior to arriving in the nation’s capital, Beauchamp worked as an assistant coach at USMMA for three seasons.
 The Mariners posted winning seasons during his time on campus with a combined record of 46-11-4.
 The coaching staff was honored with a Skyline Conference Coaching Staff of the Year award.
 Beauchamp's main duties included training, recruiting, scouting and video editing.
 He also served as the goalkeeper's coach and under his leadership had his players earn three All-Metro Region Goalkeeper awards.